Released: 21st January 2002

 Whilst the group had been heavily involved in writing the majority of singles released throughout their career, Caught In The Middle was the first that didn’t sound like it had been engineered to hit a series of predetermined audio cues – there’s no instrumental breakdown, no climactic rush of synths and no key-change.
 Instead, the song relies solely on the quality of the composition – and it doesn’t disappoint.

 Opening with a driving guitar-strum melody that repeats throughout the verses, it’s immediately evident that a1 didn’t need the bells-and-whistles to deliver a solid pop song.
-Structurally, it still hits the marks of a traditional pop song – but the natural crescendos towards the chorus is achieved through the vocals, rather than a flourish of production trickery.
+Structurally, it still hits the marks of a traditional pop song – but the natural crescendos towards the chorus are achieved through the vocals, rather than a flourish of production trickery.
 And whilst the group had never really been known for their distinctive voices, on this track you start to hear the tones of the individual members – and they have a quality that amply holds the listener’s attention during the song’s less distinctive moments.

 The crux of Caught In The Middle though is undoubtedly the chorus.
 It’s an absolute earworm that crucially retains a1’s pop sensibilities, with an immediately memorable melody that effortlessly flows from one line to the next.
 The immensely satisfying, singalong chorus seems so simple in its construction, you wonder how no-one had come up with it before.
 But therein lies the skill of a good songwriter: to make the complex seem incredibly simple.
 And that’s exactly what you have here.
 As radio-ready pop songs go, it could hardly have been more perfectly packaged.